Last Updated on January 30, 2023 by lauren

 - Open-air hot shower, fully equipped kitchen, no electricity but gas is available for cooking.

-- Two already pitched tents included in the price and all linen, towels and bedding are provided.
+- Two already pitched tents are included in the price, and all linen, towels and bedding are provided.

 Monk’s Cowl Campsite, Drakensberg